 FOCUS QUESTIONS

-- What are the key steps in the chain that delivers seafood from the ocean to our plates - How does traceability in the supply chain contribute to sustainable seafood? - What new words and concepts have we learnt?
+- What are the key steps in the chain that delivers seafood from the ocean to our plates? - How does verification in the supply chain contribute to sustainable seafood? - What new words and concepts have we learnt?

 LEARNING OBJECTIVES